 So what that most people can't tell the difference between Pepsi and Coke?
 Coca-Cola is Classic American, which makes it a must for any retro kitchen design.

 The center of any retro kitchen/dining room is the dining table.

 Give your kitchen a splash of diner chic with a chrome-plated dining table and red (blue, yellow, black) leather chairs.
-I got the exact dining set shown on the right from Amazon, put it together myself (OK, my husband put it together), and it looks retro-delicious!
+I got my retro dining set from Amazon, put it together myself, and it looks retro-delicious!

 If you want to really go diner-crazy, make it a booth or a corner nook.
 Or if you have a kitchen island, pick out some retro bar stools.
-Bar stools are informal and inviting; they're great for friendly gatherings, as well as enjoying a solitary morning cup of coffee.The possibilities are endless.
+Bar stools are informal and inviting; they're great for friendly gatherings, but also for enjoying a solitary morning cup of coffee.The possibilities are endless.

 Retro Kitchen Appliances